efrenchito/springboot-microservices/README.md

 ### What are the most important annotations for handling Exceptions in the Spring Boot application?
 * @ControllerAdvice - Defines a class to handle Exceptions Globally
 * @ExceptionHandler - Handle specific exceptions and send the custom responses to the client.
+* @ResponseStatus - Spring Boot responds with this HttpStatus whenever this exception is thrown

 > ### Lesson04 (Exception Handling)
 > ***